 Social media posts from Twitter, Facebook and Instagram can be embedded into blog posts, from the social media platform.
 Each social media post will have an option to embed in it.

 As well as embedding your own images and social media posts there are a number of free image creating tools and free image sites I would recommend to bloggers and writers to use:

-pixabay – This site is great if you’re looking for free high quality images, with creative commons.
-Available on desktop and mobile devises, pixabay have over 940,000 free stock images to choose from.
+pixabay – This site is great if you’re looking for free high-quality images, with creative commons.
+Available on desktop and mobile devices, pixabay have over 940,000 free stock images to choose from.
 When you download, be kind and donate a coffee for the team!